microsoft/vscode-wiki/Virtual-Workspaces.md

 One way to disable functionality when a virtual workspace is opened is to use the `virtualWorkspace` context key in `when` clauses of contributions for menus and views.

 The `virtualWorkspace` context key is set when all workspace folders are located on virtual file systems.
+The example below shows the command `npm.publish` in the command palette only when not in a virtual workspace:
 ```
 {
     "menus": {